Using AWS CLI to access Fresh Data Pool (EODATA) on Destination Earth

 ASA_WSS_1PNESA20120408_110446_000000603113_00267_52867_0000.N1/

-PNG files from an EODATA repository
+PNG files from a Fresh Data Pool (EODATA) repository

 Basic info on PNG files